 - Repentance is reversal (changed mind) to trust (from me to God).

 Psalm 51 is a classic prayer of confession.
-King David poured out his heart of sorrow for the terrible affair with Bathsheba and yearned for God to "wash me thoroughly from mine iniquity, and cleanse me from my sin" (v.
-2).
-David acknowledged that "against thee, thee only, have I sinned, and done this evil in thy sight" (v.
-4).
-He confessed his sin, and asked God, "Restore unto me the joy of thy salvation" (v.
-12).
+King David poured out his heart of sorrow for the terrible affair with Bathsheba, and yearned for God to "wash me thoroughly from mine iniquity, and cleanse me from my sin" (Psalm 51:2).
+David acknowledged that "against thee, thee only, have I sinned, and done this evil in thy sight" (Psalm 51:4).
+He confessed his sin, and asked God, "restore unto me the joy of thy salvation" (Psalm 51:12).